chriswailes/filigree/README.md

 Filigree: For more beautiful Ruby
 =================================

 Filigree is a collection of classes, modules, and functions that I found myself re-writing in each of my projects.
 In addition, I have thrown in a couple of other features that I've always wanted.
-Here are some of those features:
+Most of these features can be used independently.
+Bellow is a list of many of the files and the features that each file provides:

-* Abstract classes and methods
+* **filigree/abstract_class.rb** - Abstract class and method implementations
-* An implementation of pattern matching
-* An implementation of the visitor pattern
+* **filigree/application.rb** - A basic application framework
-* Module for defining class methods in a mixin
+* **filigree/class_methods_module.rb** - Easy way to include class methods in a mixin
-* Modules for configuration and command handling
+* **filigree/commands.rb** - Framework for defining and processing command lines
+* **filigree/configuration.rb** - Framework for parsing configuration strings
+* **filigree/match.rb** - An implementation of pattern matching for Ruby
+* **filigree/request_file.rb** - Conditionally do something if a file can be included; great for Rakefiles
-* Easy dynamic type checking
+* **filigree/types.rb** - Helper functions/classes for type checking ruby code; great for FFI integration
-* Small extensions to standard library classes

-I'm going to go over some of the more important features below, but I won't be able to cover everything.
+* **filigree/visitor.rb** - Implementation of the Visitor pattern based on pattern matching library

+The above is not a complete list of files provided by this gem, and the documentation bellow only covers the most important features of the library.
 Explore the rest of the documentation to discover additional features.

 Abstract Classes and Methods
 ----------------------------